swright573/django-vertical-multi-columns/docs/source/guide/usage.rst

 **DefinedVMCView**: Define a method:

-* ``get_data()`` to return a list of pre-defined columns in JSON formaton.
+* ``get_data()`` should return a list of pre-defined columns in JSON formaton.
 The number should correspond to the number of columns specified.

 Sample Code
 -----------